Questions? Call NCOAE Support (910) 399-8090

 Why Take This Course

-- Develop Backpacking, Kayaking, & Whitewater Rafting skills
+- Develop Backpacking, Kayaking, & Whitewater Paddling skills

 - Advance your knowledge of environmental science & outdoor education curriculum— while learning in wild, beautiful places